shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> explain query plan select * from Signatures where MorseGraphIndex=18 or MorseGraphIndex=19;
+  explain query plan select * from Signatures where MorseGraphIndex=18 or MorseGraphIndex=19;

 .. code-block:: sql